CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 ## Remarks

+### Default Values

+If an [Input Variable][] has a default value, then this default value will be used when the [Flow][Flow Property] if the corresponding value in the [Inputs Property][] is left empty.

+Also, if an [Input Variable][] has a default value, and the corresponding value in the [Inputs Property][] is not of the same type, then the block will raise a [Translation Error][TODO: Messages] when the flow is compiled.

 ### Exceptions Thrown by a Child Flow

 If the [Flow][Flow Property] run by the Run Flow block throws an exception that is unhandled then it is rethrown by the Run Flow block.
 This can then be handled by any connected [Handle Block Exception blocks][].
+See [Running a Flow that Throws an Exception][] for an example.

 If an exception thrown by a block is not handled by any connected [Handle Block Exception blocks][], it will be passed to the [Handle Workspace Exception][] block on the same workspace.